microsoft/azure-iot-developer-kit/docs/getting-started.md

 2. Connect Micro USB to the DevKit's USB Port
 3. The green LED next to power confirms connection

-Visual Studio Code will detect DevKit and open Welcome page with example panes automatically:
+Visual Studio Code will detect DevKit and open Welcome page with examples and mini solutions next to it automatically:

 ![][getting-started-vscode]